shivam0201/NyayaAnumana-and-INLegalLlama/Data/README.md

 # NyayaAnumana

-The NyayaAnumana directory is organized into three types(train,validation and text), each containing data for different stages of model training and evaluation:
+The NyayaAnumana directory is organized into three types(train, validation and text), each containing data for different stages of model training and evaluation:

 1. **train**: Contains the training dataset required for model training, organized into:
 	 - binary: Data for binary classification tasks.